OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 The receipt has the Consent Type field in which the scope can be defined as 'Explicit' or a 'Non-Explicit', Consent Type.
 Explicit indicates conformance with the MVCR explicit requirements and/or linking to jurisdictional or domain specific notice, and 3rd party sharing consent requirements.
 Non-Explicit is non-explicit (for all types of implied consent) and has no compliance claims.
 Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table)

-(Editors Note: v0.8 has  discussed and is working on consensus for MVCR Lite, which has been the focus of the consent receipt generator (http://api.consentreceipt.org) and the testing for drafting this v0.8.
+(Editors Note: v0.8 has  discussed and is working on consensus for MINIMUM MVCR, which has been the focus of the consent receipt generator (http://api.consentreceipt.org) and the testing for drafting this v0.8.

-In this regard, v0.8 intends to meet the requirement of providing a Minimum MVCR, but also the structure for the Minimum MVCR to be extensible.
+In this regard, v0.8 intends to meet the requirement of providing a Minimum MVCR, but also the structure for the Minimum MVCR to be extensible to the maximum MVCR.

-The extensions of conformance to explicit consent and for meeting compliance requiremenst are at various levels of spec review and testing by the WG.
+The extensions for conformance to explicit consent and for meeting compliance requiremenst are at various levels of spec review and testing by the WG.
 As a result v.08 is a Kantara only draft and meant for internal review. (put in URL of kantar demo - here )

 ### 3 Notational Conventions for Conformance